fogoplayer/materialize/README.md

 Hex, RGB, and HSL color formats are supported

 ### Themes
 The configuration object can also take a `theme` property.
-Futuristic Materialize includes 3 built-in themes: `"blue"`, `"red"`, and `"orange"`.
-The theme is evaluated before the other properties, so themes can be customized by providing other properties.
+Futuristic Materialize includes 4 built-in themes: `"blue"`, `"red"`, `"green"` and `"orange"`.
+The theme is evaluated before the other properties, so themes can be tweaked by combining a theme delcaration with additional customizations.

 ## Custom classes
 Futuristic Materialize provides a few unique classes.